Frequently Asked Questions

 You can eat and drink in the Library but a common sense approach is needed.
-If you wanted to eat your sandwich for lunch while you are studying that is fine and we also sell hot drinks and biscuits although not currently during COVID, but ordering a 3 course meal might be a bit much!
+If you wanted to eat your sandwich for lunch while you are studying that is fine and we also offer hot drinks and biscuits , whole you are working in the library.
 Nothing that might cause a big mess or cause offense to other users.
 We ask that you keep the Library clean, dispose of rubbish in the appropriate bins and to take care with liquids around electrical equipment.
 (Pro-tip - most librarians like cake ;) )

 17.Can I book a room?

 There are bookable rooms in the Derby Library which include an IT training room for large group sessions ( and are used for our own training sessions) and also 2 seminar rooms for meetings and private study.
 The rooms are booked via a member of Library staff and are very popular.
 You can ask at the counter/office or request via e-mail/phone.
 Block bookings have to be authorised by a senior member of staff and may not always be available.
 Please also tell us if you wish to cancel a booking as this will free up the space for others to use.
 Room bookings may not be in operation due to COVID restrictions, please check with us first.